4 Reasons Why Manufacturers Use Video Marketing

 The overall goal of content marketing, of course, is to provide directly relevant, useful information to prospects to convert them into customers — and videos are proving to be highly effective in achieving this goal.
 According to a survey by Wyzowl, 77% of consumers reported that they’ve been convinced to buy a product or service based on a video.

 Unlike written content, videos allow you to showcase your brand character and team personality, making it easier to connect with people on a personal level and establish trust.
-Because video content can be tailored to many different consumer needs, it’s easy to target users at all different stages of the buying journey; companies can offer videos as general, top-of-funnel overviews, as well as highly detailed, bottom-of-funnel explanations.
+Because video content can be tailored to many different consumer needs, it’s easy to target users at all different stages of the buying journey — companies can offer videos as general, top-of-funnel overviews, and highly detailed, bottom-of-funnel explanations.